(Fes, Merzouga, Ouarzazate, Marrakech, Essaouira, Casablanca)

 “Le Doge” takes the place of a unique vintage town house built in the thirties by an Italian contractor.
 The hotel is located in the heart of the city, in a restful Art Deco neighborhood of Casablanca.
 This Art Deco building has been renovated with keeping in mind the preservation of safeguarding of its architecture and special features.
 The elegance of the decor and period style produces a setting of exceptional quality.

-A private vehicle with English speaking driver will provide a transfer between the airport and Casablanca.
+A private vehicle with English speaking driver will provide a transfer between the airport and your hotel, or viceversa.

 Depart from Casablanca International airport - end of itinerary.